bolajahmad/bolajahmad/README.md

 linkedin [Bolaji Ahmad](https://linkedin.com/in/bolajahmad)
 email bjahmad4tech@gmail.com_

-- i have over 2 years experience building react apps and i started learning angular earlier this year
+- over 3 years experience writing react, and angular apps. currently learning solidity and react-native
-- i wish to collaborate on a typescript, react or angular project
+- i wish to collaborate on a typescript, javascript codes. and also very interested in D'Apps.
-- working on an open source project is a wish of mine but for some reasons i have never been able to find one project to contribute to. i am actively looking for it
+- interested in working on open source projects
-- i am also currently learning javascript data structures & algorithms, backend architectures, C# with hopes of delving into ASP.NET
+- i am also currently learning javascript data structures & algorithms

 ## Couple skills i have accummulated